 Before we purchased our RV we had never stayed in one before.
-Knowing we were in for a big learning curve we opted for staying by family for 3 months before hitting the road full-time.
-This offered us the ability to ease our way into living in our trailer as well as learning the ins and outs of it.
+Knowing we were in for a big learning curve we opted for staying near family for 3 months before hitting the road full-time.
+This offered us the ability to ease our way into living in our trailer as well as learn the ins and outs of it.

-Parked in our families driveway we were able to still use the house when needed, or spend time in the house when the trailer got overwhelming.
-Also the help of family was nice to teach us things we had no idea about.
+Parked in our family’s driveway we were able to still use the house when needed, or spend time in the house when the trailer got overwhelming.
+Also, the help of family was nice to teach us things we had no idea about.